AfeezTheAnalyst/Optimizing-Sales-Performance-and-Strategic-Decision-Making/README.md

 ### Objectives

+* Explore some functions
 * Perform exploratory data analysis (EDA) to understand the data
 * Analyze sales by country using formulas and pivot tables
-* Identify top-selling products by unit price
+* Identify 5 top-selling products by unit price
-* Detect anomalies in the data
+* Detect anomalies in the data using Boxplot and Scatterplot graph
 * Determine the best salesperson by country
 * Calculate profits by product
 * Generate dynamic country-level sales reports